ram9666/Face_Mask_Detection/README.md

 1. Face Mask detection
 2. Hardware Simulation in Tinkercad

-3.A 3d gate design in fusion360
+3. A 3d gate design in fusion360